SAslan8006/PatikaDersleri/İngilizceA1/EvEsyalari.md

 12. What about your livingroom?
 (Peki ya oturma odan ?)
 13. Well, a television, two sofas, one armchair, siz chairs and a dinner table.
 (Hım, bir televizyon, iki kanepe, bir koltuk, altı sandalye ve bir yemek masası.)
 14. Very nice.

+#
+15. I want to buy a new bed and  a wardrobe for my bedroom.
+(Yatak odam için yeni bir yatak ve bir elbise dolabı almak istiyorum)
+16. Why?
+17. Because the current ones are too old. (Çünkü su ankiler cok eski.)
+18. You should also bu curtains and a mirror (perdeler ve bir ayna da almalısın.)
+19. Good idea. (İyi fikir)